circleorange/WeatherTop-V2/README.md

 Welcome to WeatherTop V2
 =========================

-Baseline of the WeatherTop application.
+Release 3 of the WeatherTop application.

-- Four readings displayed: code, temperature, wind speed, and pressure
-- Station name, latest readings, and conversions are displayed
+- Reading field contains the timestamp field
+- Weather trends have been implemented
+- User can edit their personal details
-- Data is loaded from json file and displayed on the dashboard
+- Stations are listed alphabetically on the dashboard